fsfe/reuse-docs/spec/spec.md

 ### DEP5

-Copyright and licensing information may be associated with a file through a DEP5 file.
+Copyright and licensing information MAY be associated with a file through a DEP5 file.
 The intended use case of this method is large directories where including a comment header in each file (or in `.license` companion files) is impossible or undesirable.

-The DEP5 file must be in `.reuse/dep5` from the root of the project.
+The DEP5 file MUST be in `.reuse/dep5` from the root of the project.

 <!-- TODO: How to do multiple licenses without AND and OR. -->

-The `License` tag must be followed by a valid SPDX License Expression describing the licensing of the associated files.
+The `License` tag MUST be followed by a valid SPDX License Expression describing the licensing of the associated files.

-The `Copyright` tag must be followed by a copyright notice as described in <!--
+The `Copyright` tag MUST be followed by a copyright notice as described in <!--
 FIXME: Refer to an internal section -->.

 An example of a DEP5 file: